cesar-daniel15/cesar-daniel15/README.md

-## 👋 Hello, welcome to my GitHub page
+## 👋 Hello, welcome to my GitHub
-  Hi, I'm a junior web developer.
-I have experience in HTML, CSS, PHP JavaScript, React, Sass and also the Laravel and Bootstrap frameworks.
-I entered the area about 5 years ago, in all areas I liked the web the most.
+  Hello, I'm César from Portugal, and I'm a junior web developer.
+The area of programming that captivates me the most is web development.
+I have developed projects using technologies such as HTML, CSS, JavaScript, Bootstrap, PHP, Laravel, SQL, and React.
-  The technology area is increasingly evolving, so I am always looking for new challenges.
-Open to opportunities for growth and collaboration.
+  The technology sector is constantly evolving, so I am always seeking new challenges.
+I am open to opportunities for growth and collaboration.
 Please feel free to get in touch to discuss potential projects or job opportunities.

 <br><br>
 <div style="display: flex; justify-content: space-between;">
   <a href="https://github.com/cesar-daniel15">